shayaanhu/CS382-A2/dvwa-security-lab/README.md

 ```
 **Result:** Code ran by pointing to the `jsonp.php` file on the same origin through a hidden form.
 **Screenshot:** ![CSP Bypass High](screenshots/csp_high.png)
-**Why it failed / mitigation:** The CSP only allows scripts from `'self'`, and the UI doesn't have an input field anymore—so there's no obvious way to inject anything.
+**Why it failed / mitigation:** The CSP only allows scripts from `'self'`, and the UI doesn't have an input field anymore, so there's no obvious way to inject anything directly.
 **Why it still worked:**
 - The backend PHP still processes the `POST['include']` parameter even though there's no UI for it.
 - Using the console to create and submit a hidden form gets the payload in.